StrangeBeeCorp/docs/docs/thehive/installation/system-requirements.md

 ## Hardware requirements

 The hardware requirements for TheHive depend on factors such as the number of concurrent users (including integrations) and their usage patterns.
-Below are recommended hardware thresholds for hosting all services on the same machine:
+Below are the recommended hardware thresholds for hosting all services on the same machine:

 | Number of Users  | TheHive               | Cassandra             | Elasticsearch         |
 | ---------------- | --------------------- | --------------------- | --------------------- |